alwex/php-database-migration/README.md

 Migrations file are like this

     -- // add table users
+    -- @ENVIRONMENTS [DEV,QA]
     -- Migration SQL that makes the change goes here. create table users (id integer, name text);
     -- @UNDO
     -- SQL to undo the change goes here. drop table users;

+You can restrict which environment uses this SQL with "@ENVIRONMENT" annotation.
+Values inside array brackets can be one or more comma separated environment values OR "ANY"

 List migrations
 ------------------